Anyone using a smartphone app could tell you that digital technologies have gained an immense influence on our everyday lives.

 Technical development, societal integration

 As a university of technology, we embrace the leading role of ICT in the digitalization of society in all of our research, education and technology valorization.
-Far from seeing it as a stand-alone specialization, however, we have robustly integrated our hard-core ICT expertise with our non-ICT disciplines, from behavioural sciences, healthcare and governance to transport and logistics, geo information systems and industry.
+Far from seeing it as a stand-alone specialisation, however, we have robustly integrated our hard-core ICT expertise with our non-ICT disciplines, from behavioural sciences, healthcare and governance to transport and logistics, geo information systems and industry.
 This cross-disciplinary, High Tech, Human Touch mindset is part of what drives us in our pursuit of societal impact.
 Our main challenges are:

 - Building digital systems we can justifiably rely on and use intuitively